 - Blend & enjoy: Blend the smoothie until completely smooth, adding a little more liquid if needed.
 Serve immediately.
 Leftovers can be frozen and reblended in the future with extra almond milk if needed.

-Prep-ahead option: Prep smoothie packs in Stasher Silicone Food Storage Bags or other freezer safe containers by adding all ingredients to the bag except the liquid.
+Prep-ahead option: Prep smoothie packs in Stasher Silicone Food Storage Bags (affiliate link!) or other freezer safe containers by adding all ingredients to the bag except the liquid.
 Remove air, seal and label with the date and type of smoothie.
 To make, dump everything in your blender and add liquid as needed.

 Nutrition information estimated with My Fitness Pal.